akraino-edge-stack/sdt/cicd/jenkins/README.md

 ## SSH Key

-Create a key pair for Jenkins to use to log in to the deploy server, for example with the following command:
+Create a key pair for Jenkins to use to log in to the build and deploy server, for example with the following command:

 ```
 ssh-keygen -t rsa -f lfedge_deploy